eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 ### Bicycle Traffic

-Importing bicycle infrastructure can be achieved using the option **--osm-bike-access** and the bicycle typemap.
+Importing bicycle infrastructure can be achieved using the option **--osm-bike-access**.
-The first will evaluate the [bike=yes/no tags](https://wiki.openstreetmap.org/wiki/Key:bicycle) as well as oneway information for bicycles.
-This usually applies only to the permissions for existing lanes and streets.
-If you want to add further bike lanes use the bicycle type map mentioned above.
+It will evaluate the [bicycle=yes/no tags](https://wiki.openstreetmap.org/wiki/Key:bicycle)
+as well as oneway information for bicycles and trigger the addition of separate bike lanes.
+If you want to modify the width of the bike lanes depending on the street type use the bicycle type map mentioned above.

 ### Pedestrian Traffic

 By default only footpaths (osm ways dedicated for pedestrian use) are imported.
-To import all sidewalk related information, the option **--sidewalks** can be set.
-Alternatively, sidwalks can be added heuristically via typemaps (see above) or [guessing-options](../../Simulation/Pedestrians.md#generating_a_network_with_sidewalks)
+To import all sidewalk related information, the option **--osm.sidewalks** can be set.
+Alternatively, sidewalks can be added heuristically via typemaps (see above) or [guessing-options](../../Simulation/Pedestrians.md#generating_a_network_with_sidewalks)

 ### Lane-To-Lane Connections